 - Expanding into a narrow market that is already oversaturated with competition

-The focus at the startup stage is not on scale, but it is important to note New Relic’s accomplishments in the startup stage by narrowly defining their target market helped the company’s continued success as they scaled in later stages.
+The focus at the startup stage is not on scale, but New Relic was savvy in that early phase to narrowly define their target market, which helped them find continued success as they scaled in later stages.

 Stepping Stone: Efficiency/Process Improvement

-Common activities your SaaS should be focusing on at this stepping stone of the startup stage can include:
+Common activities your SaaS should be focusing on during the stepping-stone stage can include: